 What can you do to amplify the benefits?

-- Present a challenge or question to which there are many possible ways your little can respond by moving his body.
+- Present a challenge or question to which there are many possible ways your little can respond by moving their body.
 For example, “Can you move your legs to this song?” or “Can you twirl right after me?”

 Dance helps your child grow physically, emotionally, socially, and cognitively.
 Many parents can see how dance enhances their child’s physical skills, but are less familiar with how dance develops other skills.
 Take a moment to dance with your little one!
 A little sway goes a long way.

-Your child will strengthen several skills while working together with his dance partner (that’s you!).
+Your child will strengthen several skills while working together with their dance partner (that’s you!).
 Dancing together provides a fun and beneficial bonding experience.
 Enjoy yourself while you spend quality time with your little one!